 OK-Treasurer: State Treasurer Todd Russ is unopposed for re-election.

-OK-Sen: Rep. Kevin Hern faces several minor candidates in the Republican primary while N'Kiyla Thomas, the most prominent Democrat running, appears to have dropped out.
+OK-Sen: Rep. Kevin Hern faces several minor candidates in the Republican primary while N'Kiyla Thomas is the most prominent Democrat running.

-OK-1: A large Republican field to succeed Rep. Kevin Hern has emerged - state Corporation Commissioner Kim David, state Rep. Mark Tedford, former congressional staffer Jed Cochran, retired colonel Dan Rooney, businessman Nathan Butterfield, pastor Jackson Lahmeyer and Navy veteran Jackson Stallings are the leading candidates.
+OK-1: A large Republican field to succeed Rep. Kevin Hern has emerged - state Corporation Commissioner Kim David, state Rep. Mark Tedford, former congressional staffer Jed Cochran, retired colonel Dan Rooney, businessman Nathan Butterfield and pastor Jackson Lahmeyer are the leading candidates.
+Navy veteran Jackson Stallings, who had some conservative support, withdrew before the deadline.

 OK-2 through 5: All other Republican members of Congress face little opposition for re-election.